Ed7723/Ed7723/README.md

 - 👋 Hi, I’m @Ed7723
-- 👀 Currently an associate QA Engineer, but an aspiring Web Developer
+- 👀 Currently a QA Engineer, but an aspiring Web Developer
-- 🌱 I’m currently learning web development(HTML,CSS,JS, React, MongoDB, Express etc..)
-- 💞️ I’m looking to collaborate on web applications that are interesting or cover topics I have not touched on before.
 - 📫 To reach me, send me an email, connect with me on LinkedIn or message me here!

 <!---